adeptex/CTF/reverse-fever.md

 Flag:
 ```

-All binaries identical for the exception of the randomly changing key, which we have to find the correct challenge for.
+All binaries are identical for the exception of the randomly changing key, which we have to find the correct challenge for.

 Running the binary prompts for the challenge, encodes it, and then compares it with the random key.
 ```
 root@pwnie:~# base64 -d f0VMRgIBAQAAAAAAAAAAAAIA... > fever.bin